 Mental health monitoring usually implies manual data entry but can be synchronized with a sleep analyzing device, emotion recognition applications, step counter, wearables, etc., to get accurate metrics to analyze patterns and customize the treatment plans.

-Mental health monitoring apps can also offer regular assessment tests in the form of surveys or even short video calls with specialists and include functionality like calendars, daily/weekly/monthly to-do lists, and reminders to facilitate self-monitoring awareness.
+Mental health monitoring apps can also offer regular surveys, short video calls with specialists, daily/weekly/monthly to-do lists, and reminders to facilitate self-monitoring awareness.

 Dashboards

-A day counter can show how long a patient remains sober.
-Progress bars will motivate them to continue a planned activity to the end.
+Progress bars will motivate users to continue a planned activity and celebrate achievements.
+For example, a day counter can show how long a patient remains sober.
 A mood chart should demonstrate the efficiency of specific medicines or therapy.

 Professional help and support